 a multilevel network analysis (combining organizational and individual ties) among the globally diverse institutions that ensure stability, safety, and security of the Internet

 While each researcher has their own projects, work in the IIPL is a distinctly collaborative endeavor, convening weekly to share progress and discuss current challenges, celebrate significant milestones, and share and exchange domain and methods expertise.

+You absolutely need to add a short paragraph on your future research plan and portfolio.
+What will you focus on in the next three-five years, what will you bring in, how will you integrate the stuff you’ve done with your new stuff and also the work done in the DTPL.

+Throughout this section, you need to really emphasise the uniqueness of your research.
+You provide nuance in a space that is often misunderstood or simplified, where people think either in term of high politics or technical know-how.
+These communities are strategic!
+They have a strategic role and they are important.
+I stress this in all my work, I stress this especially in the IO piece.
+They are the glue… stuff like that!
+Make it punchier!
+This needs to be throughout.
+Needs to show this is novel shit.
+In research intro, as I engaged in these communities, I realized just how important they are to the Internet management and the global governance system.

 Engagement and Impact Stakeholder engagement is essential to my empirical and theoretical work.
 Over the last ten years I have interviewed over 100 actors across network operator communities, digital platform managers, and cybersecurity and hacking communities, at over 40 network operations and cybersecurity conferences around the world.
 I have invested significant time and effort in developing rapport with these understudied and hidden communities.
 I am also distinctly cognizant of balancing my research obligations and my ethical obligations to research subjects, many of whom face regular threats from transnational cybercrime organizations.
 By demonstrating I speak technical, political, and business vernaculars, I have established a reputation as a trusted honest broker that brings a deep understanding of the complex, sociotechnical governance and management problems endemic in establishing collaborative engagement between these transnational institutions and more conventional government and law enforcement agencies.
 Since the beginning of my fieldwork in 2012, I have developed and sustain rare (and hard won) access to diverse formal and informal institutions critical not only to combating cybercrime, but that also provide the access and empirical evidence necessary to developing theory-based understandings of the kinds of collaboration necessary for keeping pace with continuous innovation by cybercriminals.